sheenatorres/sheenatorres.github.io/projects/project-3.md

 I was a beginner in coding in Java, so I was able to use the skills I've learned for this project.
 We had to implement [EZ Graphics](http://www2.hawaii.edu/~dylank/ics111/) to create a small window where the player can draw using the mouse click.

-This project is significant to me because it was the first program I developed as a computer scientist at UH Manoa.
+This project is significant to me because it was the first program I developed as a computer scientist at the University of Hawaii at Manoa.
 I had the experience of learning Java, and was put in through the test to demonstrate what I've learned.
 This project gave me a perspective of working independently and discover what I can do in Java.

 Here is a [link](https://www.youtube.com/watch?v=-fek-ypzLCc) showcasing my project!